 For trade receivables or other financial assets that result from transactions that are within the scope of Ind AS 115 only, the Company follows ‘simplified approach’ for recognition of impairment loss and always measures the loss allowance at an amount equal to lifetime expected credit losses.

 Further, for the purpose of measuring lifetime expected credit loss allowance for trade receivables, the Company has used a practical expedient as permitted under Ind AS 109 i.e. expected credit loss allowance as computed based on provision matrix.
 The provision matrix considers historical credit loss experience and is adjusted for forward looking information.
-The impairment loss is based on the ageing of the receivables that are due and allowance rates used in the provision matrix.
+The impairment loss is based on the ageing of the receivables and allowance rates used in the provision matrix.

 5. Derecognition